Chime Credit Card Agreement

 You are hereby notified that a negative credit report reflecting on your credit record may be submitted to a credit reporting agency if you fail to fulfill the terms of your credit obligations.

-California Residents: After credit approval, each applicant shall have the right to use the Credit Account up to the limit of the account.
+California Residents: After credit approval, each applicant shall have the right to use the Card Account up to the limit of the Card Account.
 Each applicant may be liable for amounts extended under the plan to any joint applicant.

-Kentucky Residents: You may pay the unpaid balance of your Credit Account in whole or in part at any time.
+Kentucky Residents: You may pay the unpaid balance of your Card Account in whole or in part at any time.

 New Jersey Residents: Because certain provisions of this Agreement are subject to applicable law, they may be void, unenforceable or inapplicable in some jurisdictions.
 None of these provisions, however, is void, unenforceable or inapplicable in New Jersey.

-New York, Rhode Island and Vermont Residents: We may obtain a consumer credit report for any legitimate purpose in connection with your Credit Account or your application, including but not limited to reviewing, modifying, renewing and collecting on your Credit Account.
+New York, Rhode Island and Vermont Residents: We may obtain a consumer credit report for any legitimate purpose in connection with your Card Account or your application, including but not limited to reviewing, modifying, renewing and collecting on your Card Account.
 Upon your request, we will inform you of the names and addresses of any credit reporting agencies that have furnished the reports.

 Ohio Residents: The Ohio laws against discrimination require that all creditors make credit equally available to all creditworthy customers, and that credit reporting agencies maintain separate credit histories on each individual upon request.
 The Ohio Civil Rights Commission administers compliance with this law.